Rigid airship: 1919–1939

 Four airships of the R38 Class were started but only one completed: it was sold to the US Navy and renamed ZR-2.
 In June 1921 it broke up in the air over Kingston-upon-Hull before it could be delivered, killing 44 of its Anglo-American crew.
 The last airship that had been ordered amid the First World War was the R80; it was completed in 1920 but was tested to destruction in the following year after it was found to have no commercial use.

-After the end of the First World War I, Luftschiffbau Zeppelin resumed building and operating civilian airships.
+After the end of World War I, Luftschiffbau Zeppelin resumed building and operating civilian airships.
 Under the terms of the Treaty of Versailles, Germany was prohibited from building airships with a capacity in excess of 1000000 ft3, greatly limiting the company's scope.
 However, a pair of small passenger airships, LZ 120 Bodensee and a sister ship LZ 121 Nordstern were built, intended for use between Berlin and Friedrichshafen.
 They were subsequently confiscated and handed over to Italy and France as war reparations in place of wartime zeppelins which had been sabotaged by their crews in 1919.
 The Zeppelin company was saved from extinction by an order for an airship, the USS Los Angeles, being placed by the US Navy; this airship conducted its first flight on 27 August 1924.
 The Goodyear-Zeppelin partnership would continue up until the outbreak of the Second World War.

 In 1924, the British Government initiated the Imperial Airship Scheme, a plan to launch airship routes throughout the British Empire.
 This involved the construction of two large airships, the R100 and R101, paid for by the government.
 The R100 was privately built by Vickers-Armstrongs using existing commercial practices, with a design team led by Barnes Wallis, who had previously co-designed the R80.
 After her first flight in December 1929, R100 made a successful round trip to Quebec in Canada in July and August the following year.
 The competing R101 was designed and built by the Air Ministry and was supposed to encourage new approaches.
 R101 was severely overweight, largely due to the decision to use diesel engines to reduce fire risk, and it was decided to lengthen the airship's hull to increase lift.
-In October 1930, R101 set off to Karachi on its first overseas flight but crashed in northern France in bad weather killing 48 of the 54 people on board, including the Secretary of State for Air and most of the design team.
+In October 1930, R101 set off to Karachi on its first overseas flight but crashed in northern France in bad weather killing 48 of the 54 people on board, including Lord Thomson, the Secretary of State for Air, and most of the design team.
 Following this disaster, the R100 was grounded and was finally scrapped in November 1931, marking the end of British interest in rigid airships.